cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/widget.md

 Click the __Add Component__ button at the bottom of the __Inspector__ panel and select __UI/Widget__ to add the Widget component to the node.

+To use the `Widget`, please refer to the [Widget API](https://docs.cocos.com/creator3d/api/en/classes/ui.widget.html) documentation and the [widget](https://github.com/cocos-creator/test-cases-3d/tree/master/assets/cases/ui/04.widget) scene of the test-cases-3d project.

 ## Widget Properties

 Properties | Function Explanation | Note |